vyadh/nutest/PLAN.md

 ## Roadmap

-- We don't explain to `use` nu-test
+- Support for nupm install
 - Get Topiary and Nushell working and add as commit hook
 - JUnit test reports WIP:
   - Add information about errors into the expected JUnit failure elements